Birth to Age 3

 A program for families with a child up to age 3 with a delay in development and/or qualifying diagnosis.
 We will evaluate your child’s development and determine if your child qualifies for supports and services.
-Our primary services include speech, occupational, physical, and developmental intervention and therapy.
+Our primary services include speech, occupational, physical therapy, and developmental intervention.

 How do I get started?
 How do I refer a family?

 Does your child live in Arapahoe or Douglas County or the City of Aurora?

 If so, then you’re in the right place!
 We’ll just need some basic information to get going:

 Several areas of development factor into a child's eligibility:

 Self-help skills, such as eating, drinking, and dressing

 Interactions with others, such as looking, listening, and using sounds, gestures, and words to express and understand thoughts and feelings

 Body movements to change position or location, such as rolling, sitting, crawling, standing, walking, and using hands for reaching, playing, or eating